niplav/site/text_reviews.md

 *– David Benatar<!--TODO: link-->, “The Human Predicament” p.
 225, 2017*

 It seems to me that humans can believe very bad things to be the case and still be happier than most other humans in their lives (I know this is at least true for one human, myself).
-This, combined with the fact that Benatar simply shifts the utility function downwards, makes me prone to rejecting his worldview as simply a matter of emotional tone on the same facts.
+This, combined with the fact that Benatar simply shifts the utility function downwards, makes me inclined to rejecting much of his worldview as simply a matter of emotional tone on the same facts everyone else also believes.

 Finally, I want to accuse Benatar of insufficient pessimism (on his own criteria): The most likely outcome for humanity (and for life in general) seems not to be total extinction, but instead a universe filled with beings most capable of copying themselves, the whole cosmos teeming with subsistence-level beings with very boring conscious experiences<!--TODO: hanson paper about frontiers & SSC post about substrate type stuff--> until the stars go out.
-(Or even worse scenarios from anti-aligned artificial intelligences).
+(Or even worse scenarios from anti-aligned artificial intelligences, see [Tomasik 2019](https://reducing-suffering.org/near-miss/ "Astronomical suffering from slightly misaligned artificial intelligence")).

 Overall, the book had some interesting points about suicide, the quality of life and meaning, but felt rather pointless.